If you only have 2 days in Kyoto, Japan, go see these 7 temples and shrines.

 7 Must-See Temples and Shrines When Visiting Kyoto

 To truly understand these sacred sites, we’ll briefly delve into their history, meaning, and significance to the Japanese people.
-We also provide tips on how to respectfully visit these revered spaces.
+We also provide tips on how to visit them respectfully.

 1. Kinkaku-ji (Golden Pavilion)

-One of Kyoto’s oldest and most iconic landmarks, Kinkaku-ji literally means “Golden Pavilion”.
-Its real name is actually “Hokuzan Rokuon-ji”—quite a mouthful, which is why its now affectionately referred to as Kinkaku-ji.
+One of Kyoto’s oldest and most iconic landmarks, Kinkaku-ji literally means “Golden Pavilion.”
+Its real name is actually “Hokuzan Rokuon-ji”—quite a mouthful, which is why it is now affectionately referred to as Kinkaku-ji.

 History: